polarch/JSAmbisonics/README.md

 in which you can also find a detailed description of the internals of the library.

-Computation of spherical harmonics and rotations rely on the JavaScript spherical harmonic library contributed by the author [here](https://github.com/polarch/Spherical-Harmonic-Transform-JS).
+Computation of spherical harmonics and rotations relies on the JavaScript spherical harmonic library contributed by the author [here](https://github.com/polarch/Spherical-Harmonic-Transform-JS).
 The HOA code is based on the larger Matlab [HOA](https://github.com/polarch/Higher-Order-Ambisonics) and [Spherical Harmonic Transform](https://github.com/polarch/Spherical-Harmonic-Transform) libraries contributed by the author in Github.
 The rotation algorithm is the fast recursive one by [Ivanic and Ruedenberg](http://pubs.acs.org/doi/abs/10.1021/jp953350u?journalCode=jpchax).

 ---
 ## Table of Contents <a name="table-of-contents"></a>